muralikrishnav4u/ML-topics--NB-SVM/README.md

 # ML-topics--NB-SVM
-basic pet projects(my first ML pet project)
+Basic pet projects(my first ML project)

 Diving into the insights of the Enron fraud case and identifying patterns:

 Data processing was applied and features of persons are obtained in a pickle file.